Setting the regional agenda…

-Setting the scene: Big picture & key trends for regional Australia
+Big picture and key trends for regional Australia

 Liz Ritchie, CEO of the Regional Australia Institute (RAI) provides the big-picture, evidence-based view of the social, economic and policy trends transforming regional Australia.
-Liz will discuss how leaders across local government, business, and community can position themselves to respond; she shares insights from RAI’s research and policy work, including opportunities to lead in a changing national landscape
+Liz will discuss how leaders across government, business, and community can be positioned to respond; she shares insights from RAI’s research, including opportunities to lead in a changing landscape.

 The “Future Made in Australia” session will explore how Australia’s manufacturing, energy and regional industries are evolving in response to the energy transition and new government priorities for sovereign capability.
 The session aims to highlight how regional cities are already leading this change — through innovation, investment and collaboration across sectors.